Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

 Under quasi-hyperbolic discounting, the consumer's preferences are described by a tuple $(u,\beta,\da)$, with $u:\Re_+\to\Re$, and $\beta,\da>0$.
 The consumer evaluates a consumption path $x=(x_1,x_2,x_3)$ by

 A sophisticated quasi-hyperbolic consumer chooses consumption that results from an equilibrium between their period-1 preferences and their period-2 preferences.
-We phrase this as a game played between two agents.
-Agent 1 chooses consumption in period 1, $x_1$.
-Agent 2 chooses consumption in period 2, and thus in period 3 because consumption in period 3 is determined by the consumer's overall budget.
-So Agent 2 chooses $(x_2,x_3)$.
+We phrase this as a game played between two agents.\footnote{The game-theoretic formulation is standard in the literature.
+See, for example, \cite{o1999doing} or \cite{harris2001dynamic}.} Agent~1 chooses consumption in period 1, $x_1$.
+Agent~2 chooses consumption in period~2, and thus in period~3 because consumption in period 3 is determined by the consumer's overall budget.
+So Agent~2 chooses $(x_2,x_3)$.

-An equilibrium can be described by backward induction: In period 2, given $x_1$, agent 2 maximizes
+The relevant equilibrium notion embodies a form of sequential rationality: it is a subgame-perfect Nash equilibrum.
+A subgame-perfect equilibrium can be described by backward induction: In period 2, given $x_1$, agent 2 maximizes

 subject to $x_2,x_3\geq 0$ and $p_2x_2+p_3x_3\leq m-p_1 x_1$.
 Let $s(x_1)=(s_2(x_1),s_3(x_1))$ denote a solution to Agent 2's problem, as a consumption vector in periods 2 and 3, and as a function of the period-1 choice $x_1$.